peteryzhang6/The-Law-of-One/Terms/The Great Pyramid of Giza.md

+# The Great Pyramid of Giza
+14.6: There are six balancing pyramids and five two, fifty-two (52) others built for additional healing and initiatory work among your mind/body/spirit social complexes.
+- *balancing pyramids* - 14.7: Imagine, if you will, the many force fields of the Earth in their geometrically precise web.
+Energies stream into the Earth planes, as you would call them, from magnetically determined points.
+Due to growing thought-form distortions in understanding of the Law of One, the planet itself was seen to have the potential for imbalance.
+The balancing pyramidal structures were charged with crystals which drew the appropriate balance from the energy forces streaming into the various geometrical centers of electromagnetic energy which surround and shape the planetary sphere.
+- 14.10: The balancing pyramidal structures could be and were used for individual initiation.
+However, the use of these pyramids was also designed for the balancing of the planetary energy web.
+The other pyramids are not placed properly for Earth healing but for healing of mind/body/spirit complexes.
+It came to our attention that your density was distorted towards, what is called by our distortion/understanding of third density, a premature aging process.
+We were attempting to aid in giving the mind/body/spirit complexes of third density on your planetary sphere, more of a time/space continuum in one incarnation pattern in order to have a fuller opportunity to learn/teach the Laws or Ways of the primal distortion of the Law of One which is Love.
 # Idea on reviving The Great Pyramid of Giza
 **To note: this is only an assumption or theory, which means mistakes is presented.
 Before taking this plan out of paper into reality, it is best to further realize the theory into its full completeness.**

-#4/8 I am Ra.
+4.8: I am Ra.
 There are people, as you call them, who are able to take this calling at this nexus.
 However, we wish to point out once again that the time of the pyramids, as you would call it, is past.
 It is indeed a timeless structure.
 However, the streamings from the universe were, at the time we attempted to aid this planet, those which required a certain understanding of purity.
 This understanding has, as the streamings revolve and all things evolve, changed to a more enlightened view of purity.
 Thus, there are those among your people at this time whose purity is already one with intelligent infinity.
 Without the use of structures, healer/patient can gain healing.
 - I understand this as once people are in tune in 4D and understand the healing procedures, the function of the pyramid is unnecessary.
 But since the Pyramid of Giza is such a marvel of human civilization and so many people go visit it, and I somewhat feel as a duty/responsibility of us, we should revitalize the pyramid to its former glory.
 To use an metaphor, we go see an emperor or king, we don't want to see it in its worse shape and state, and the pyramid is in such a state of death, of destruction.
 Thus we dress the emperor and king, to honor the power and wisdom it holds, thus we reconstruct the pyramid, to "dress the naked emperor" into a form that is fitting for its statue.

 This is an idea of tuning The Great Pyramid back to its original tune